makersacademy/alexa-ruby-course/modules/2/walkthrough.md

 end
 ```

 Great!
 Once we start the local server, start ngrok, and provide our ngrok HTTPS Endpoint to our Skill, we can use the Service Simulator to test a basic interaction.
 Or, if you have an Alexa device registered to your account, you can test the connection using any Alexa-enabled hardware.

+> Struggling to remember how to set up a local, tunnelled environment with Alexa?
+There's a guide in the first module blog post [here](https://developer.amazon.com/blogs/post/105df30e-9890-4a8c-9caf-5de1c8ff86cb/makers-academy-s-alexa-series-how-to-build-a-hello-world-skill-with-ruby).

 When we ask:

-> Alexa, ask NumberFacts about 42
+> Alexa, ask Number Facts about 42

 Alexa responds with: